jpap1021/backend_posts/README.md

 7.1. pip uninstall jwt
 7.2. pip install jwt
 8 flask run
+9. If you want to run the tes run the follogin command: pytest --cov

 #How works this application:
 Note: you can use postman to test the endpoins.